Data-Science-for-Linguists-2019/Blog-Sentiment-Analysis/final_report.md

 I first tokenized the whole dataset in [Progress Report 2](https://nbviewer.jupyter.org/github/Data-Science-for-Linguists-2019/Blog-Sentiment-Analysis/blob/master/progress_report_part2.ipynb#Methods), forgetting to exclude stop words and other frequent terms such as "nbsp" (non-breaking space) and "urlLink".
 I used these tokens to graph the [10 most frequent tokens by industry](https://nbviewer.jupyter.org/github/Data-Science-for-Linguists-2019/Blog-Sentiment-Analysis/blob/master/progress_report_part2.ipynb#Most-frequent-words-per-industry) for every industry, including industry unknown.
 Unfortunately, since I forgot to remove stop words, there was almost no variation between industries.

 I tokenized again for my sentiment analysis, lowercasing and removing stop words, "nbsp", and "urlLink".
-I found some interesting variation in word frequencies across sentiments.
+I found some interesting variation in word frequencies across sentiments using [a sample of 10000 blogs](https://nbviewer.jupyter.org/github/Data-Science-for-Linguists-2019/Blog-Sentiment-Analysis/blob/master/progress_report_part3.ipynb#Running-VADER-on-10k-blog-sample).
 However, the most frequent words were still not particularly informative.
 In the future, I would like to use other methods of looking at most important words, which I discuss further in my [conclusion](#42-if-i-could-do-it-again).

 ### 3.2 Topic modeling